TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Introduction

 Video LLMs have made significant strides in recent years, achieving remarkable success in various video understanding tasks~\cite{gemini,gpt4o}.
 These advancements follow the standard multi-modal LLM paradigm: First, the model learns visual knowledge and vision-text alignment through large-scale pretraining on image/video-text pairs~\citep{liu2023llava}, and then it acquires instruction following capabilities via supervised fine-tuning (SFT) on curated instruction data~\citep{liu2023llava15,tong2024cambrian,llava-video-sft}.
 This two-stage approach has enabled impressive improvements in video-language modeling, allowing models to generate coherent, contextually relevant responses conditioned on video input~\cite{videomme,li2023mvbench,timechat}.

 Despite this progress, current Video LLMs still exhibit poor temporal understanding, primarily due to two fundamental limitations.
 First, constructing high-quality video datasets is inherently challenging due to the complex visual and temporal structures in videos.
-Existing datasets often suffer from weak video-text correspondence, visual shortcuts, or insufficient temporal reasoning tasks~\cite{SingleFrameBias,mangalam2023egoschema}.
+Existing datasets often suffer from weak video-text correspondence, visual shortcuts, or insufficient temporal reasoning tasks~\cite{SingleFrameBias,mangalam2023egoschema,vitatecs}.
 Second, both pretraining and SFT rely on next-token prediction using ground-truth text, which does not explicitly enforce dynamic temporal understanding.
 As a result, models frequently neglect subtle yet significant temporal details, over-rely on partial visual or textual cues, and struggle with temporal relationships between events, leading to inconsistent or flawed responses.

-To address these limitations, in this paper, we propose \textbf{\METHODNAME{}} (\textbf{TEM}poral \textbf{P}reference \textbf{LE}arning), a systematic framework that tackles both challenges through: (1) a scalable, automatic dataset curation pipeline that generates high-quality temporal preference data without relying on external LLMs, and (2) a tailored temporal alignment methodology that goes beyond next-token prediction. \METHODNAME{} is built on Direct Preference Optimization (DPO)~\cite{rafailov2023direct}, which optimizes the relative quality of model responses by maximizing the reward margin between preferred and non-preferred outputs.
-Unlike SFT, which requires high-quality, human-verified responses, DPO focuses on relative comparisons rather than absolute correctness—making it particularly effective for video tasks where perfect annotations are difficult to obtain.
-Subtle temporal aspects like sequence order and motion speed are critical for comprehensive video understanding yet challenging to annotate manually at scale.
-Our preference-based framework naturally discourages shortcut learning while enabling efficient scaling through automated annotation, making \METHODNAME{} an ideal methodology for enhancing temporal reasoning in Video LLMs.
+To address these limitations, we propose \textbf{\METHODNAME{}} (\textbf{TEM}poral \textbf{P}reference \textbf{LE}arning), a systematic framework that tackles both challenges through: (1) a scalable data pipeline that generates high-quality temporal preference data without relying on external LLMs, and (2) a tailored temporal alignment methodology that goes beyond next-token prediction. \METHODNAME{} is built on Direct Preference Optimization (DPO)~\cite{rafailov2023direct}, which optimizes the relative quality of model responses by maximizing the reward margin between preferred and non-preferred outputs.
+Unlike SFT, which requires high-quality, human-verified responses, DPO focuses on relative comparisons rather than absolute correctness, making it particularly effective for video tasks where perfect annotations are difficult to obtain.
+By learning from temporality-oriented preference pairs, our framework naturally discourages shortcut learning while enabling efficient scaling through automated annotation.